Game Maker For Kids: A Step-By-Step Guide To Creating Your Own Video Game

 Step 4: Making the Background

-For kids just beginning with video game creation, the background can be a great place to start.
+For kids just beginning their video game development journey, the background can be a great place to start.

 It’s an excellent way to get creative and have fun with design.
 Plus, it sets the scene for your game and helps create a unique and immersive experience for your players.